NodeOS/nodeos-linux/readme.md

 # nodeos-linux

-Downloads Linux source for use with compiling parts of NodeOS
+Downloads Linux source for use when compiling NodeOS

 ## Why?